dgleich/MakieDirectLabels/label-explainer.md

-## We first a Voronoi tesselation of the space
+## We first create a Voronoi tesselation of the space
 Here, each cell corresponds to a point in the original plot.
 Each cell color shows the line associated with that color.